How to Clean Faucet Head: Everything You Need to Know

 | Published September 20, 2023

 When scrubbing the bathroom or kitchen sink, pay attention to the faucet heads for the wash basin.
 Any section of the sink can be a hotbed for bacteria, smudges, and grime.
+We will walk you through the steps to maintain a clean faucet head.

 A faucet head is particularly vulnerable to hard water deposits (water rich in metals).
 Excessive hard water deposits can lead to mineral buildup hampering water pressure and flow.